TheRealKasumi/NikoLight/documentation/build.md

 This works very similar to the steps described above.
 Go back to the [order page](https://cart.jlcpcb.com/quote) and select `3D-Printing` at the top of the page.
 The 3D files can be found in the [/models](/models/) folder of the project.
-You will need one print of the [mcu_case_all.stl](/models/mcu_case.stl) which is the case for the TesLight controller.
+You will need one print of the [mcu_case_all.stl](/models/mcu_case.stl) which will be the case for the TesLight controller.
 Also, depending on the number of light injectors for the fibre tubes, you will need the [led-case.stl](/models/led-case.stl).
-The material choice is fully up to you.
-But it shouldn't be metal so that it is **NOT** electrically conductive.
-When you are done, add the 3D prints to the shopping cart.
+The material choice shouldn't be a metal that is **NOT** electrically conductive but is otherwise up to you. \*\*\* When you are done, add the 3D prints to the shopping cart.

 ### Order

-Go to your shopping cart and make sure it contains all the items.
+Open your shopping cart and make sure it contains all required items.
-Then continue their instructions to finish the order.
+Then complete the order.

 ## Assemble the TesLight Controller

-First, make sure you got the correct and all required parts.
+First, make sure you have all required parts.
 Go back to the [part list](part-list.md) if you want to check it again.
-Prepare your tools, pre-heat the soldering station and the fun part can start😋.
+Prepare your tools, pre-heat the soldering station and then the "fun part" can start😋.

 ![pcb-parts](media/build/pcb-parts.jpeg)

-Don't worry, it's not as hard as it looks first.
+Don't worry, it's not as hard as it looks at first.

 ### Voltage Regulator